orchestral/cookbook/installation.md

 | name        | You can either use the default or customize it based on your preferences.
 | sites       | Make sure you map all the possible domain for your application.
 | databases   | Make sure you type in the database name that you want to use for your application.

+Here's an example how I configured it on my machine.

 ```yaml
 ---